Kiwis

 Did you know that…

-kiwi contains a natural digestive enzyme called Actinidin, which can have a positive effect on the gut microbiome.
+Kiwi contains a natural digestive enzyme called Actinidin, which can have a positive effect on the gut microbiome.

 A kiwi a day can make us more optimistic, and two could even ease depression and anxiety, while also boosting energy levels, a study has revealed.